Jennifer Dunne – Violinist, Violist, String Adjudicator, Pedagogue, String Improviser

 Having graduated from Northwestern University with a Bachelor of Music in Violin Performance, Ms. Dunne returned to Northwestern University as the recipient of the School of Music’s only teaching fellowship to earn her Masters of Music in Violin Performance and Pedagogy.
 She joined the Northwestern University Music Academy String Faculty in 2001 upon completion of her graduate studies at the School of Music – after having taught in the program for four years.
 She pursued her pedagogical violin and viola studies under the guidance of Dr. James Kjelland (Music Education and String Pedagogy) and Stacia Spencer (violin and viola) both of Northwestern University.

 A founding member of what began as a classical student string quartet at Northwestern University, she is the owner of Signature Ensemble, Incorporated – a musical services company focusing on the performance of string groups that provide live classical and popular music at many prestigious local area events.
 The company has grown to include classical and alternative-styles string instruction on the Northside of Chicago.
-Ms. Dunne is the Violin and Viola Instructor for Whitney M. Young High School’s Orchestra Program.
+Ms. Dunne has started string programs at St. Matthias Elementary School and the Northside Catholic Academy and is the Violin and Viola Instructor for Whitney M. Young High School’s Orchestra Program.

-Ms. Dunne currently teaches private violin and viola lessons, string group lessons and chamber music at the Northside Catholic Academy – as the Director of the after school Strings Program- after having taught private lessons, string group lessons and chamber music at the Northwestern University Music Academy for 16 years.
+Ms. Dunne currently teaches private violin and viola lessons after having taught individual lessons, string group lessons and chamber music at the Northwestern University Music Academy for 16 years.
 Ms. Dunne taught on the violin and viola faculty of Northwestern University’s Music Academy coaching many young musicians in violin, viola, chamber music and pedagogy- some of whom graduated and studied with undergraduate music scholarships and have gone on to become professional musicians.
 She has also served on the faculty of the Music Institute of Chicago coaching chamber music groups and conducting musicianship classes which she did for four years while studying music at Northwestern University.
 While completing her graduate studies, Ms. Dunne also served on the faculty of Trinity International University as Professor of Violin and Viola.